1EdTech Guidelines for Developing

 Accessible design grants a wider range of learners more options and greater flexibility in learning.
 Inclusive design strategies, also known as "universal design," can help meet the varying needs and limitations of end users, including limitations created by available computer power and bandwidth.
 Universal design can make stand-alone courseware, web-based e-learning systems, and other content more accessible to a larger population, including people with disabilities.
 Presenting educational material in a variety of formats will also provide benefits to those with differing learning styles (visual, auditory, tactile) and will allow people to learn in their preferred learning style.

-The guidelines developed by the IMS Accessibility Project Group and presented in this document, will provide a framework for the distributed learning community.
+The guidelines developed by the 1EdTech Accessibility Project Group and presented in this document, will provide a framework for the distributed learning community.
 This framework will highlight existing solutions, discuss the opportunities and strategies for their implementation and will identify areas where further development and innovation are required to ensure education that is truly accessible to anyone, anytime, anywhere.

-Other standards and guidelines currently exist, however the IMS Accessibility Guidelines are targeted at the distributed learning community and specifically address the challenges that exist in online education.
-The IMS Accessibility Guidelines are not meant to replace existing standards and guidelines, but instead to references to those resources and to provide additional information and solutions compatible with existing recommendations.
+Other standards and guidelines currently exist, however the 1EdTech Accessibility Guidelines are targeted at the distributed learning community and specifically address the challenges that exist in online education.
+The 1EdTech Accessibility Guidelines are not meant to replace existing standards and guidelines, but instead to references to those resources and to provide additional information and solutions compatible with existing recommendations.
 That said, some topics addressed in this document, such as mathematic, scientific and music notation guidelines, do not yet have mainstreamed or widely adopted solutions.
 In these cases, this document offers suggestions and indicates the direction of current research.